Atom scattering off a vibrating surface: An example of chaotic scattering with three degrees of freedom: The 2-dof model: Elastic He-Cu surface scattering

-In the general case, there is a small number of fundamental periodic orbits, such that the tangle built up by these orbits is dense in the whole chaotic invariant set.
+In the general case of a chaotic dynamics, there is a small number of fundamental periodic orbits, such that the tangle built up by the stable and unstable manifolds of these orbits is dense in the whole chaotic invariant set.
 Then it is sufficient to study the tangle formed by the fundamental orbits only.
 In most cases, these orbits are the periodic orbits oscillating over the outermost saddles of the potential.
-However, in the present case, where the potential is of the form given in Eq.~(\ref{eq:2}) there is a small extra problem that it has an attractive asymptotic tail, and then the outermost localized orbit of the flow or the outermost fixed point of the corresponding Poincar\'e map sits at infinity.
+However, in the present case, where the potential is of the form given in Eq.~(\ref{eq:2}) there is a small extra problem that the potential has an attractive asymptotic tail, and then the outermost localized orbit of the flow or the outermost fixed point of the corresponding Poincar\'e map sits at infinity.

 Formally this fixed point at infinity has neutral linear stability, i.e. it is parabolic.
 However, it is nonlinearly unstable and forms stable and unstable manifolds and tangles (chaotic saddles) of the usual topological structure \cite{zapfe,zapfe2}.